Bruceiplol/Seido-Baseball-Club/README.md

 ## About

-The Seido Baseball Club website is designed to showcase our club's activities, events, results, and partnering stores.
-It provides a platform for baseball enthusiasts, players, and fans to stay informed and engaged with our club.
+Building based on Japanese manga, Diamond of Ace.
+This Seido Baseball Club website is designed to showcase the club's activities, events, results, and partnering stores.
+It provides a platform for baseball enthusiasts, players, and fans to stay informed and engaged with the club.

 ## Usage

 Simply visit the website URL mentioned above to explore the Seido Baseball Club site.
 You can navigate through the different sections using the header navigation links.
-Find information about upcoming events, game results, partnering stores, and more.
+Find information about upcoming events, game results, partnering stores, and more. (haven't developed yet)

+# Technologies
+The Seido Baseball Club website project utilizes the following technologies:

+HTML
+CSS
+Responsive design techniques

 ## Contributing